buritbest123/BeXpert-Website/readme.md

 - Login or register to BeXpert
 - Create a portfolio by adding your personal information
 - Add Bio, Skills, Experience, Education, Contact, and CV/Resume (add your interest position in the Bio)
-- Wait for companies to contact you via the provided contact information.
+- Wait for companies to contact you via the provided contact information 📞.

 **For Companies**